Preparing for the Spotted Lanternfly

-The spotted lanternfly has come to the United States, and states up and down the East Coast have already begun roadside inspections for the pest as they try to prevent its movement and the destruction of crops.
+The spotted lanternfly is in the United States, and populations of this pest can currently be found in 14 states up and down the East Coast.
+Affected states have varying rules and protocols to help stop the spread of this invasive species, which often occurs on trucks traveling across state lines.
+Many states have begun roadside inspections for the pest as they try to prevent its movement and the destruction of crops.
 Dana Rhodes, the Pennsylvania Department of Agriculture's chief plant regulatory official, said the insect isn't a strong flier, so it relies on people to move it where it is going to go, which is why state officials are targeting trucking.

-The pest was first spotted in Pennsylvania's Berks County in 2014, and now Pennsylvania is requiring employees at trucking companies and warehouses operating in the quarantine areas to undergo training.
-Drivers will need to display decals showing they have been trained, and trucks could be placed out of service if they have the pests on them.
-Enforcement continues to ramp up as more states, including Delaware, New York, New Jersey, Virginia and Maryland, combine forces to stop the invasive species.
+The pest was first spotted in Pennsylvania's Berks County in 2014, and now many states require employees at trucking companies and warehouses operating in quarantined areas to undergo training.
+Drivers display decals showing they have been trained, and trucks could be placed out of service if they have the pests on them.
+Enforcement continues to ramp up as more states combine forces to stop the invasive species.

 The spotted lanternflies aren’t active in winter and spring, but their egg masses are still living, and they will begin hatching in mid-May.
 They won't die off until late November.
 "If you find a bug, just kill it," Rhodes said.